2018 PROGRAM SERVICE ACCOMPLISHMENTS: SUMMARY

 The Petfinder Foundation gave 433 grants of cash and product, with a total value of $590,410, to animal shelters and rescue groups in 2018, including:

 - $28,250 to help adoption groups cope with natural disasters;

-- $60,000 in emergency medical grants to save homeless pets from life-threatening illness and injury.
+- $75,000 in emergency medical grants to save homeless pets from life-threatening illness or injury;

-Finally, we are committed to helping adoption groups fundraise using the reach of Petfinder.com, the Internet’s No. 1 pet-adoption website, and distributed $75,600 toward the care of individual pets through our Petfinder.com-based Sponsor A Pet program.
+In addition, we are committed to helping adoption groups fundraise using the reach of Petfinder.com, the world’s No. 1 pet-adoption website, and distributed $49,635 toward the care of individual pets through our Petfinder.com-based Sponsor a Pet program.